-Beneful Prepared Meals dog food earns the Advisor’s second lowest tier rating of 2 stars.
+Beneful Dog Food tubs receives the Advisor’s second-lowest tier rating of 2 stars.

-The Beneful product line lists eight prepared meals, each designed to meet AAFCO nutrient profiles for growth of puppies and adult maintenance.
+The Beneful product line includes 14 tubbed recipes, each claimed to meet AAFCO nutrient profiles for growth and maintenance.

 - Beneful Prepared Meals Beef Stew

 - Beneful Chopped Blends with Lamb

 - Beneful Prepared Meals Chicken Stew